-The aggregate fees billed to the Company for the fiscal years ended December 31, 2015 and 2014, by PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm:
+The aggregate fees billed to the Company for the fiscal years ended December 31, 2016 and 2015, by PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm:

-(\$ in thousands) 2015 2014
+(\$ in thousands) 2016 2015

 Fee Category

-Audit Fees (1) \$ 1,131 \$ 1,012
+Audit Fees (1) \$ 2,248 \$ 1,131

-Audit-related Fees (2)
+Audit-related Fees (2) 288

 Tax Fees (3)

-All Other Fees (4) 2 -
+All Other Fees (4) 2 2

-Total Fees \$ 1,133 \$ 1,012
+Total Fees \$ 2,538 \$ 1,133

-(1) Audit fees consist of fees billed for professional services rendered for the audit of our consolidated financial statements, attestation services surrounding the effectiveness of our internal control environment and review of the interim condensed consolidated financial statements included in quarterly reports and services that are normally provided in connection with statutory and regulatory filings or engagements and attestation services, except those not required by statute or regulation.

-(2) Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."

-(3) Tax fees consist of fees for tax compliance, tax advice and tax planning.

-(4) All other fees include any fees billed that are not audit, audit related or tax fees.
-In 2015, these fees included a license to an accounting research database.
+- (1) Audit fees consist of fees billed for professional services rendered for the audit of our consolidated financial statements, attestation services surrounding the effectiveness of our internal control environment and review of the interim condensed consolidated financial statements included in quarterly reports.
+It also includes services that normally would be provided in connection with statutory and regulatory filings or engagements and services that generally only the principal auditor reasonably can provide to a client, such as comfort letters, attestation services (except those not required by statute or regulation), procedures related to audit of income tax provisions and related reserves, consents and assistance with and review of documents filed with the SEC. - (2) Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
+In 2016, these consisted of the review of special purpose financial statements. - (3) Tax fees consist of fees for tax compliance, tax advice and tax planning. - (4) All other fees include any fees billed that are not audit, audit related or tax fees.
+In 2016 and 2015, these fees included a license to an accounting research database.

 The Audit Committee pre-approves all audit services provided by the independent registered public accounting firm and permissible non-audit services in excess of a certain de minimis amount provided by the independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 The Audit Committee has a policy for the pre-approval of services provided by the independent registered public accounting firm.
 Under the policy, any pre-approval is detailed as to the particular service or category of services and includes an estimate of the related fees.
 The Audit Committee may delegate pre-approval authority to one or more of its members.
 Such a member must report any decisions to the Audit Committee at the next scheduled meeting.
-During fiscal years 2015 and 2014, the Audit Committee approved all of the fees described above.
+During fiscal years 2016 and 2015, the Audit Committee approved all of the fees described above.